PrestaShop/docs/themes/smarty/smarty.rst

 Even better, you can rewrite the template on the go.
 The module will use your Smarty code instead of loading the template file.

-Taking the ps_linklist module as an example, instead of using `ps_linklist/ps_linklist/views/templates/hook/linkblock.tpl`, you can override it this way:
+Taking the `ps_linklist module <https://github.com/PrestaShop/ps_linklist/tree/master>`_ as an example.
+Instead of using `ps_linklist/ps_linklist/views/templates/hook/linkblock.tpl`, you can override it this way:

 .. code-block:: smarty